laragento/docs/project-git-flow.md

 <a name="introduction"></a>
 ## Introduction
-We are using git-flow for this project.
+We are panning to use git-flow for this project.
 Here you can find more information: https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow